Estimated reading time: 7 minutes

 Crested geckos are low-maintenance pets and are relatively easy to feed.
-As a new crested gecko owner (and even as an experienced one) the best choice is to feed a crested gecko a prepared diet.
-But do crested gecko also need live food?
+As a new crested gecko owner (and even as an experienced one), the best choice is to provide a crested gecko a prepared diet.
+But do crested geckos also need live food?

 Crested geckos don’t need live food.
-A crested gecko can be fed only a prepared diet, such as a meal replacement powder diet.
+You can feed a crested gecko only a prepared diet, such as a meal replacement powder diet.
 You don’t need to give a crested gecko live food to stay healthy.
 However, adding live food such as insects to their diet can benefit your crestie if you do it correctly.

 While crested geckos can live perfectly fine without live food, you can give it in moderation.
 But, you do need to be careful when you feed insects or worms to your crested gecko.

-Live food only contains little nutrients and need to be gut-loaded and dusted before you feed it to your crested gecko.
+Live food only contains few nutrients and needs to be gut-loaded and dusted before feeding it to your crested gecko.
 If you do this, you can give live food as a treat to your little crested gecko.

-In this article, you’ll learn why crested geckos don’t need live food and can live of prepared food.
+In this article, you’ll learn why crested geckos don’t need live food and can live on prepared food.
 You will also learn what benefits and disadvantages live food has.

 Prepared Crested Gecko Food

 Crested geckos eat insects and fruit in the wild.
-It would be normal to feed a balanced diet of both insects and fruit to your crested gecko.
+Therefore, it would be normal to feed your crested gecko with a balanced diet of both insects and fruit.